-For the past six months real estate in the Page Lake Powell area has been buzzing… like hot buzzing.
+For the past several years real estate in the Page Lake Powell and Kanab area has been buzzing… like hot buzzing.
 Spending time in two states, Arizona and Utah, committing real estate I run in to all sorts of situations.
 Most of the time any conflicts come from a misunderstanding regarding the buying, selling, and transferring of real estate.
 I am going to address of few of the real life issues I’ve run in to in the hopes of providing some good, general information.
 Keep in mind, laws in your state may be different so consult a professional.

 Selling Your Home?